 The Abu Simbel temples were a sight to behold.
 They are very deserving of a spot on your Egypt travel itinerary.
 Also, I feel like, at the end of this post, rather than ask if you have been to Abu Simbel before, I want to ask a more important question – especially directed to my male audience…

 What have you done for your girlfriend or wife lately?
 Hmm?
 The Mughal emperor Shah Jahan built the Taj Mahal as a mausoleum for his beloved wife Mumtaz Mahal, Ramesses built Abu Simbel for Nefertari.
-Please be more romantic in 2019.
+Please be more romantic!
 Thank you!